salt-extensions/salt-extension-copier/docs/ref/concepts.md

 2. Supported modules (extended core) - will be moved to their own repositories within the SaltStack Github organization where they can be maintained separately from the Salt codebase.
 3. Community modules - will be deprecated from the Salt Core codebase and community members will be able to continue independent maintainership if they are interested.
 The community modules can be hosted either in the community run Salt Extensions Github organization, or in individual or corporate source control systems.

-So, if you use any of the removed modules, consider becoming a maintainer or a contributor.
+In conclusion, this migration represents a shift in how Salt is maintained and developed.
+It opens the door for users and organizations to have a direct impact on the tools they rely on.
+If you use any of the modules categorized as community modules, their future depends on people like you.
+By becoming a maintainer or contributor, you can ensure that the modules you depend on continue to thrive and evolve.

 (gh-org-ref)=
 ## GitHub organization